[Arguments about God are] like pointing a flashlight toward the sky to see if the sun is shining.

 – Jonathan Edwards

 For some reason this chair in front of a windowed door caught my eye.
 I snapped a photo of it and continued on my way.
-Later, when I was experimenting with editing dud pics and wondered what it would look like in black and white I heard this phrase in my spirit.
+Later, while I was experimenting with editing dud pics and wondered what it would look like in black and white, I heard this phrase in my spirit.

 Nor sit in the seat of scoffers.

 Other translations call scoffers mockers, deriders, the scornful.
-People who are familiar with the internet call them trolls.
+People who are familiar with social media call them trolls.

 Mocking, scornful deriders have been around for a long time, and they sit in the middle of many pathways.
 Sometimes you don’t realize you have been dealing with scoffer until they are gone.
 It’s like the moment when someone shuts off the persistent background noise of a loud fan.
 Peace.
-During their rare absences quarrelling, abuse, strife, doubt and dishonour leave with them – until someone else decides to sit in their chair.
+During their rare absences, quarrelling, abuse, strife, doubt and dishonour are also absent — until someone else decides to sit in their chair.
 Sometimes that empty chair is hard to resist.

 The book of Proverbs has a lot to say about the scornful.